Quick Answer

 Once those basics are clear, compare package structures on real value instead of headline numbers.

 Use a net-to-net comparison of home versus destination pay with tax, housing, and living-cost inputs.
 Then stress-test it across four lanes: purchasing power for local price levels, exchange-rate exposure for currency risk, tax treatment coordination, and assignment duration.
-If your package assumes a tax-day rule, payroll threshold, or residency trigger, mark it as Add current threshold after verification unless you already have jurisdiction-specific advice.
+If your package assumes a tax-day rule, payroll threshold, or residency trigger, verify the value from official guidance, payroll records, or advisor review before using it unless you already have jurisdiction-specific advice.

 For US taxpayers only, this can matter more than most people expect.
 The 2026 Foreign Earned Income Exclusion cap is $132,900 per qualifying person, with a $39,870 housing amount limitation reference.
 Qualification depends on tests such as 330 full days in 12 consecutive months or bona fide residence for an entire tax year.
 Those rules are not global defaults.